-More precisely, the Medievals.
+But I have had a passion for the Medievals.
 If we're speaking specifically, the Plantagenets.
 Okay, now you're pressing me, 1464.

-Of course I like to imagine real life is composed mostly of floating about in a fire-warmed castle room hung with fine tapestries and delicate embroideries ordering the next goblet of wine just in from France.
+Of course I like to imagine real life is composed of floating about in a fire-warmed castle room hung with fine tapestries and delicate embroideries ordering the next goblet of wine just in from France.

 It's probably not.
 I bet when I get there I'm covered in plague boils, have a weekday cleaning job in the local cess pit and spend my Saturday market mornings feebly trying to barter a squirrel carcass for a bag of rats.